Skip to main content

 "How long before I see data in Search Console?"

-Don't panic if it's empty at first—this is normal.
+Don't panic if it's empty at first—that's completely normal.

 "My impressions dropped suddenly.
 Is my site broken?"

 Not necessarily.
-Sometimes Google changes how it reports data, or your impressions shift because of seasonality, algorithm updates, or changes in how often your site appears for certain queries.
+Sometimes Google changes how it reports data, or your impressions shift because of seasonality, algorithm updates, or changes in how often your site shows up for certain queries.

-Focus on clicks, not just impressions.
-Clicks represent real people visiting your website, which is what actually matters for your business.
+Focus on clicks rather than just impressions.
+Clicks represent real people actually visiting your website, which is what matters for your business.

-If clicks are dropping too, that's worth investigating.
+If clicks are dropping too, that's worth looking into.
 Check:

 - Did you recently change your website?